he-guanzhong/Visualization/README.md

 - [English](#english)
 - [中文](#中文)
 - [Français](#français)

 <img src="build/example_img.png" width="400">

 ## English
 ### Discription
 This tool, specifically designed and implemented in autonomous driving domain, enables you to replay logs in the **(.csv)** format
 If equipped with speed planning source code, it could be utilized not only for data loopback but also for local simulation
-The following display information is currently supported:
+In standard mode, the following display information is currently supported by default:
 1. Obstacles (position, speed, heading, prediction trajactory)
 2. Lane lines (left, right, next left, next right, virtual center line, lane change guide line)
-3. Speed plan results (S-T, V-T, A-T graphs)
+3. Speed planning results (S-T, V-T, A-T graphs)
 4. Ego motion status (set/actual speed, ACC mode)
 5. TSR info (speed limit sign, special sign, ego display/alert status)
 ### Usage Instructions
 - Download all files from the ` /build/ ` directory (` spdplan.exe `、 ` libgcc_s_seh-1.dll ` and ` libstdc++-6.dll ` are compulsory)
 - Open the executable file ` spdplan.exe `.
 In the pop-up window, select the **.csv** formatted log you want to play
-- For your convenience, two example logs, ` example1.csv ` and ` example2.csv `, are provided for self-testing purposes
+- For your convenience, a example log, ` example1_std.csv ` , is provided for self-testing purposes
+- Optionally, to play ` example2_agsm.csv ` or ` example3_radar.csv `, it is essential to activate the corresponding macro switches (AGSM or RADAR) in CMakeLists.txt and recompile the project
 ### Compilation Requirements
 * Platform: Windows (Linux not supported due to incompatiblity of EasyX)
 * Language: C++